Keboo/NosePlug/docs/Getting-started.md

 # Getting Started

-All of the methods start from the `NosePlug.Nasel` class.
+All of the methods start from the `NosePlug.Nasal` class.
 This class contains the methods needed to intercept static method calls.
 After setting up the needed interceptions invoke the `ApplyAsync()` method.
 This method will return a scope that is expected to be disposed when the static methods should no longer be invoked.
 Internally this method ensures that only a single scope is active and intercepting given static call at a time.
 Changes made after invoking this method will not take affect.

 ## Methods